 If your estate is worth more than $9 million, your heirs can expect to see an estate tax rate of 16%.
 We’ve displayed Oregon’s estate tax rates for 2023 below:

 |Estate More Valuable Than:||Estate Less Valuable Than:||Estate Tax Rate|

 |$2,500,000||$3,500,000||$152,500 + 10.5%|

 Source: The Balance

 Rhode Island Estate Tax Exemptions and Rates

-In Rhode Island, the estate tax exemption is tied to the Consumer Price Index for all Urban Consumers or the CPI-U. Rhode Island announced that is will be increasing its estate tax exemption of $1,537,656 to $1,561,719 in 2019 to reflect the CPI-U increase of 2.2% from 2018.
+In Rhode Island, the estate tax exemption is tied to the Consumer Price Index for all Urban Consumers or the CPI-U. On January 1, 2023, the state is expected to increase their estate tax exemption from its current level of $1,648,611 to $1,733,264 to account for the CPI-U increase of 7% over the last 12 months.